kalxas/rasdaman/doc/main/05_geo-services-guide.rst

     </slices>

-Since v10.0, local metadata for input files can be fetched from corresponding external text files using the optional ``metadata_file`` setting.
+Since v10.0, local metadata for input files can be also fetched from corresponding external text files with the optional ``metadata_file`` option.
 For example:

 .. hidden-code-block:: json

      "local": {
         "local_metadata_key": "${gdal:metadata:local_metadata_key}",
         "metadata_file": {
            // The metadata from the external XML file will be created
            // as a child element of this root element "root_element": "INSPIRE",
            // Path to the external XML file corresponding to
            // the importing input file
            "path": "replace('${file:path}', '.tiff', '.xml')"
         }
       }

-When subsetting a coverage which contains local metadata section from input files (via WC(P)S requests), if the geo domains of subsetted coverage intersect with some input files' envelopes, only local metadata of these files will be added to the output coverage metadata.
+When subsetting a coverage which contains a local metadata section from input files (via WC(P)S requests), if the geo domains of subsetted coverage intersect with some input files' envelopes, only local metadata of these files will be added to the output coverage metadata.

 For example: a ``GetCoverage`` request with a trim such that crs axis subsets are within netCDF file 1: